Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/workflow.md

 ### Starting Rough

 A first priority is quickly getting a sense of how the animation will look when it's done, so you can improve your plan.
-To do this, you usually want to start *very* rough, and clean up later as you gain confidence with the current plan.
+To do this, you usually want to start *very* rough, test, and clean up later as you gain confidence with the current plan.

+\
+Any time you're unsure, you can test the animation in game, get feedback, or leave the animation for a while and come back when you have a more complete picture of the character.
+Even an extremely rough, 3 frame scribbled animation can be tested in game.

 #### Starting with Low Detail